Abhaypru/SpiralMap/README.md

 Acknowledging ``SpiralMap``
 ---------------------------------------
-If you make use of our package, please cite the accompanying JOSS paper (link).
+If you make use of our package, please cite the accompanying paper.

 Additionally, please also cite the individual spiral model used.
-To facilitate this, we provide a BibTex file with the relevant citations in 'datafiles/spiral.bib' (here on GitHub), or alternatively these are also available on [Read the docs](https://spiralmap.readthedocs.io/en/latest/#api-docs).
+To facilitate this, we provide a BibTex file with the relevant citations in 'datafiles/spiral.bib' (on GitHub), or alternatively these are also available on [Read the docs](https://spiralmap.readthedocs.io/en/latest/#api-docs).